a-arham-x/stringzy/README.md

 // Returns: 'Hello world this is a test'

 removeDuplicates('Remove me me me me or Me');
-// Returns: 'Remove me or Me''
+// Returns: 'Remove me or Me'

 removeDuplicates('JavaScript is not bad and not awesome');
 // Returns: 'JavaScript is not bad and awesome'